Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Results

 As the current sheet develops a hierarchical plasmoid chain (panel A), plasma is continuously advected into the central region (panel B) by the reconnection process and pushed out along the sheet.
 The non-ideal electric field $\gls{Ecomp}_{z}^{*}$ is the non-vanishing electric field in the frame co-moving with the mean particle velocity (i.e.\ the co-moving frame).
 In magnetic X-points, where the magnetic field reconnects (i.e.\ changes topology), an out-of-plane non-ideal electric field $\gls{Ecomp}_{z}^{*}$ (panel C) is created and magnetic energy is dissipated.
 Furthermore, an out-of-plane current density $\gls{3curcomp}_{z}$ (panel D) is created in the reconnection layer.

 We investigate the reconnection process in non-ideal reconnection regions (from here on: reconnection regions), defined as $| \gls{Ecomp}_{z} | > (\gls{Bcomp}_{x}^{2} + \gls{Bcomp}_{y}^{2})^{1/2}$ (panel E) with $\gls{Ecomp}_{z}$ the total out-of-plane electric field, where for the current sheet of Figure \ref{fig:2Ddomainpanels}, $\gls{Ecomp}_{z} < 0 $ is expected for X-points of the main current sheet and $\gls{Ecomp}_{z} > 0 $ in between merging plasmoids \citep{Sironi2022}.
 Comparison of panels C and E shows that this criterion captures well regions where the non-ideal electric field is strong.

 Also with guide field the non-ideal regions are well-captured by this definition.
 In reconnection regions like those located in the main current sheet and between plasmoid mergers (e.g.\ Figure \ref{fig:2Ddomainpanels} at $x = 565 [\gls{spol} / \gls{pfreq} ]$), usually $\gls{Ecomp}_{z}^{*}$ and $\gls{3curcomp}_{z}$ are aligned.
 We ignore, at any time on average $\sim 1-2$ regions in which they are anti-aligned.
-Depending on guide field strength, we observe, at any time on average, $\sim 10$ X-points in the analysis region (Figure \ref{fig:2Ddomainpanels}, panel E) and stronger guide field cases tend to generate fewer X-points.
+Without guide field we observe $\sim 10$ X-points in the analysis region simultaneously (Figure \ref{fig:2Ddomainpanels}, panel E), while the guide field cases on average generate fewer X-points.

 In order to capture the properties of collisionless reconnection it is essential to describe the non-ideal electric fields in the reconnection regions (i.e.\ the reconnection electric field).
 Therefore, in the following we identify the mechanisms providing the reconnection electric field and determine their individual contributions using a full Ohm's law for a pair plasma based on our PIC simulations.